azrafe7/vlc4youtube/instructions/how-to-enable-vlc-web-interface.md

 >   ![vlc-blank-user.png](vlc-blank-user.png)

-VLC should be listening for incoming connections in port 8080.
-In Linux, you can check this with `netstat -tnpl | grep vlc`.
+VLC should be listening for incoming connections in port 8080 (restart VLC if it still doesn't work).

+On Linux, you can check this with `netstat -tnpl | grep vlc`.
 You should see a line similar to this one:

 ```
 Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name